Dunsmuir, California: City parks and botanical gardens

-Dunsmuir has numerous parks located throughout the city, with multiple city parks currently under development and improvement.
+Dunsmuir has numerous parks located throughout the city.

 Dunsmuir City Park and Botanical Gardens is a 10 acre municipal park and botanical garden maintained by Dunsmuir Botanical Gardens Inc., a non-profit 501(c)(3) organization of volunteers within Dunsmuir City Park.
 It requires public support to maintain the Gardens, which are on City of Dunsmuir property under the general control of Siskiyou County, via the Board of Directors of the Dunsmuir Park & Recreation District.
 In 1924, New York Yankees Babe Ruth and Bob Meusel visited the park as part of a barnstorming tour, playing an exhibition baseball game against Dunsmuir locals.

 Tauhindauli Park and Trail is on the former site of Upper Soda Springs resort along the Sacramento River canyon.
 It consists of approximately 10 acre of level ground on the bank of the river, the surrounding hillsides, and continues north along the eastern bank of the Sacramento River to the Dunsmuir City Park, in the heart of Dunsmuir.
-Long a local fishing spot, swimming hole, and site of both historical and ecological significance, the site has been improved to enhance its recreational opportunities and esthetics.
+Long a local fishing spot, swimming hole, and site of both historical and ecological significance, the site has been improved to enhance its recreational opportunities and aesthetics.
 Environmental work and levee restructuring has improved flood control for the entire town.
 The Tauhindauli river restoration project created a park with pathways winding through native grasses and plants, with fishing access and picnic areas.
 For ecological and flood-control purposes, riparian forests and meadows have been restored close to their original condition.
 Levees have been moved and built up for maximum protection for the park from river erosion and to restore the watershed to the natural habitat which provides food for animals.
 The Park can be accessed from River Avenue. to the south and Stagecoach Road to Upper Soda Springs Road in the canyon.
 Tauhindauli Park and Trail was a project of the Dunsmuir Garden Club.
 Funding for this project came principally from the Cantara Trustee Council and the California Department of Fish and Wildlife.